-- 3.1 You must not conduct yourself in a manner that: - a is likely to bring the Council or other Council officials into disrepute - b is contrary to statutory requirements or the Council's administrative requirements or policies - c is improper or unethical - d is an abuse of power - e causes, comprises or involves intimidation or verbal abuse - f involves the misuse of your position to obtain a private benefit - g constitutes harassment or bullying behaviour under this Code or is unlawfully discriminatory. - 3.2 You must act lawfully and honestly and exercise a reasonable degree of care and diligence in carrying out your functions under the LGA or any other Act. (section 439).
+- 3.1 You must not conduct yourself in a manner that: - a) is likely to bring the Council or other Council - b) officials into disrepute - c) is contrary to statutory requirements or the Council's administrative requirements or policies - d) is improper or unethical - e) is an abuse of power - f) causes, comprises or involves intimidation or verbal abuse - g) involves the misuse of your position to obtain a private benefit - constitutes harassment or bullying behaviour under this Code or is unlawfully discriminatory. - 3.2 You must act lawfully and honestly and exercise a reasonable degree of care and diligence in carrying out your functions under the LGA or any other Act. (section 439).